10 Quick Ideas to Boost Your Email Strategy

 Did you have one sell-out item that you just couldn't keep on your shelf?
 Capitalize on that popularity by giving customers some new ideas on how to use it.
 For example, a gadget store might demonstrate another use for their hot-selling kitchen shears.
 In the email, invite them to share their own ideas by posting them on your social media pages.

-If customers are COVID-shy about shopping in-store, connect with them on a video chat.
-Besides the basics like the date and time, this email needs to identify the “what’s in for them.”
-Tell them what they’ll walk away with after attending.
+Another way to reach customers is to connect with them on a video chat.
+Besides the basics like the date and time, this email needs to identify the “what's in for them."
+Tell them what they'll walk away with after attending.
 For those who sign up, send a follow-up email with instructions to connect to the chat.
 A reminder email will ensure they attend.

 Idea 6: Breaking News